What Is Adderall?

 While Adderall is often preferred by individuals who need its benefits for extended periods of time, other people prefer Ritalin because it is shorter-acting and allows them to have better control of side effects, such as sleeplessness.

 Provigil was approved in 1998 for the treatment of excessive sleepiness throughout the day.
 While Adderall works as described above, it is not completely known how Provigil works.
 It is believed to alter histamine, dopamine, other monoamines, and stimulate orexin receptors in the brain.
 While they are similar, Provigil isn’t really intended for ADHD, while Adderall isn’t really intended to treat excessive sleepiness.
 That being said, they are both commonly used off-label for these effects.

-On an important note, Provigil does not have the high risk of addiction and abuse that Adderall does.
+On an important note, Provigil does not have a high risk of addiction and abuse that Adderall does.
 Overall, Provigil tends to be thought of as safer for long-term treatment.

 Overall, Adderall is a highly effective medication for the treatment of ADHD when it is taken as prescribed.
 However, it is also strongly linked to abuse and addiction, which are two serious side effects that should not be ignored by potential users.